crema-lida/PoCo/README.md

 ## Pretraining

-1. PoCo is pretrained on ~1M polymer SMILES in the [PI1M dataset](https://github.com/RUIMINMA1996/PI1M).
-The raw dataset contains some invalid SMILES; make sure to clean the dataset with `src/pretrain/preprocess.py`.
+1. PoCo was pretrained on ~1M polymer SMILES from the [PI1M dataset](https://github.com/RUIMINMA1996/PI1M).
+The raw dataset contains invalid SMILES; please clean it with `src/pretrain/preprocess.py` before pretraining.
-2. Use `src/pretrain/train_tokenizer.py` to generate a tokenizer.
+2. Use `src/pretrain/train_tokenizer.py` to train a tokenizer.
 3. Run the pretraining script `./pretrain.sh`.

 We provide pretrained PoCo weights at https://huggingface.co/CremaX/PoCo.